Regulating Sommerfeld resonances for multi-state systems and higher partial waves: Calculating the short-distance amplitude

-The lowest-order estimate for $\bar{f}_{s,\ell}$ is then obtained by computing $\bar{\Gamma}_\ell$ at tree-level.
-An improved estimate can be obtained by including the Sommerfeld enhancement arising from evolution of the wavefunction in the potential within $r < a$, since in the matching for $f_s$ we would like to include all interactions within $r < a$.
-This Sommerfeld factor is equivalent to $\Sigma^a_{0,\ell}$ in the main text, as computed in the convention where we do {\it not} set $V_\text{long}(r)$ to zero $r < a$.
+The lowest-order estimate for $f_{s,\ell}$ can then be obtained by computing $\bar{\Gamma}_\ell$ at tree-level.
+An improved estimate can be obtained by including the Sommerfeld enhancement arising from evolution of the wavefunction in the potential within $r < a$, since in the matching for $f_{s,\ell}$ we would like to include all interactions within $r < a$.
+Let us now move to the convention where we do {\it not} set $V_\text{long}(r)$ to zero for $r < a$, instead using the conventional non-relativistic potential in this regime; we will see that the improved matching takes a particularly simple form in this case.
+The desired short-range Sommerfeld factor is then equivalent to $\Sigma^a_{0,\ell}$ in the main text.
 For this ``short-range'' Sommerfeld enhancement, which should be modest, we can work to lowest order in the annihilation amplitude, neglecting the corrections derived in this work (i.e.~effectively we adopt the standard Sommerfeld enhancement prescription in the literature).